schooltool-project/schooltool-book/source/server-settings.rst

+.. _server-settings:

 Server Settings
 ===============

 Server Information
 ------------------

-When logged in as a site manager, school administrator or clerk, you should see a "Server" tab in the top bar.
+When logged in as a *Site Manager*, you should see a "Server" tab in the top bar.
 This takes you to a variety of settings and information relevant to the server itself, as opposed to your school.

    .. image:: images/server-settings-0.png